 It cannot have helped that when we first met I’d tried to engage her in conversation about John le Carré.
-My father had known him at Sherborne and then later on in life.
+My father had known him and he too was an alumnus of Sherborne.

-The patrician-voiced le Carré – or David Cornwell – has written about how his father, a con man, had deeply impressed on him a sense of intrigue, instability and fear, as le Carré straddled social worlds and hid the nightmare of his father’s financial dealings – all of which seemed to mirror both my teacher father’s emotional bankruptcy, crookedness, and absence as regards me and le Carré’s elusive identity and unavailability as regards my father—Le Carre with his social and literary adeptness, which my father would’ve been seethingly jealous of—and with whom he lost touch.
+The patrician-voiced le Carré – or David Cornwell – has written about how his father, a con man, had deeply impressed on him a sense of intrigue, instability and fear, as le Carré straddled social worlds and hid the nightmare of his father’s financial dealings and lowly origins – all of which seemed to mirror both my teacher father’s emotional bankruptcy, crookedness, and absence as regards me, and le Carré’s elusive identity and unavailability as regards my father (Le Carré with his social and literary adeptness and popularity which my father would’ve seethed at) and with whom he lost touch.

 My mother often talked about le Carré / Cornwell and having known him.
 I loved my mother but even when very young I had a hollow, frightening feeling that she put on hollow airs and graces too because she both was impressed and wanted to impress.
 This made her—and me, as her anguished, torn charge—vulnerable – not least to my father’s peevish scorn.

-Years ago, there was obviously a lot of speculation about whether Cornwell had been a spy in real life and should he come clean, which he later did – presumably making it obvious why he had been obliged by official secrecy to leave it open to interpretation.
+Years ago, there was obviously a lot of speculation about the extent of Cornwell’s involvement in the security services and whether he should come clean, which he later did – making it obvious why he had been obliged by official secrecy to leave it open to interpretation.

 My interest—originally sparked by an article about Cornwell in the New Yorker that I’d read whilst staying in the apartment of a girlfriend’s grandmother on the Upper East Side, with a kitchen like a Fifties time capsule—whilst staying in New York in March of 1999 to play in a band on a television show—and an article which I used to engage my father in conversation as a way of getting closer to him, shortly after my mother’s death—was to do with lost, assaulted, divided up childhood.

-Not name-dropping, spying, intrigue or lies or blundering attempts to impress – except in terms of how those things in themselves might be sources of unease, pain or disappointment.
+Not name-dropping, spying, intrigue or lies or blundering attempts to impress – except in terms of how those things in themselves might be sources of unease, pain, social dislocation or disappointment.